wlads/reefpoints/source/posts/2014-10-24-kss-your-styleguide.md

 - Styleguides created with KSS are only as reliable as the CSS and markup used to generate them.
 If an element is changed in a way that no longer conforms to the design comps, the styleguide will no longer reflect the correct way that element is supposed to be styled.
 For example, a developer might change the border radius of a particular button for a new page and doesn't realize that he or she has just changed the base button style in the styleguide.
 Now the button entry styleguide is no longer a reliable representation of the styles established in the design comps.

 - When elements are taken out of their context it can change how styles are applied.
-Elements have to be adjusted and changed just to appear correctly in the styelguide.
+Elements have to be adjusted and changed just to appear correctly in the styleguide.
 This is work beyond what is strictly required to develop a site.

 - Styleguide-only styles and markup might be confusing to developers joining a project.
 The rules and markup in the styleguide aren't necessarily the same rules or markup used in the site.
 When creating new elements that follow from a styleguide entry, simply copying the elements as they appear styleguide could cause layout and style problems.